 - Bridges: While the bone underneath the two anchor teeth does receive necessary stimulation, the bone that is under the prosthetic tooth does not, resulting in a loss of bone mass in that area.

 - Misaligned Teeth: In a misaligned smile, a tooth sometimes doesn’t have an opposing tooth to curb its growth.
 This causes it to over-erupt, resulting in bone loss.

 - Developmental Deformities: The jaw may not develop properly due to certain conditions and deformities at birth.

 - Sinus Deficiencies: When the upper molars are removed, air pressure from the sinuses causes resorption of the bone and the sinuses become enlarged, a condition known as “hyperpneumatized sinus”.

 - Infection (“Osteomyelitis”): A bacterial infection in the jawbone (and marrow) leads to inflammation, a reduction of blood supply and, possibly, the loss of bone.

 Jawbone loss is probably more common than you think.
-Luckily, if you have experienced deterioration yourself, Dr. Jacobs, Dr. Finkel, Dr. Katz, Dr. Kase and Dr. Ross can give you full functionality back with bone grafting, right here in our office.
+Luckily, if you have experienced deterioration yourself, Dr. Finkel, Dr. Jacobs, Dr. Kase, Dr. Katz, Dr. Moeller, Dr. Okamoto, Dr. Ross and Dr. Schwartz can give you full functionality back with bone grafting, right here in our office.
 Please give us a call at Chicago Office Phone Number 312-938-3999 for more information.